Infinite (Eminem album): Background and recording

 In 1992, Eminem signed a deal with FBT Productions, a record label run by Jeff and Mark Bass, who are known as the Bass Brothers.
 Eminem also held a minimum-wage jobs that involved cooking and washing dishes at Gilbert's Lodge restaurant in St. Clair Shores for some time.
-Inspired by Tupac Shakur's Me Against the World and Nas's Illmatic, Eminem began writing Infinite.
+Inspired by Tupac Shakur's Me Against the World (1995) and Nas's Illmatic (1994), Eminem began writing Infinite.
 After the birth of his daughter, Hailie, Eminem headed to the Bass Brothers basement to record the album.
-The album was completed by the summer of 1996 and was released in the autumn of that same year on Web Entertainment.
+The album was completed by the summer of 1996 and was released in the autumn of that same year on WEB Entertainment.

-Eminem was encouraged by others for the album, noted to sound like Nas and AZ.
+Eminem was encouraged by others for the album to sound like Nas and AZ.
 Mr. Porter produced the majority of the album, while Proof programmed the drums.

 Composition and lyrics

 Eminem purposely made Infinites songs "radio-friendly" in hopes of getting played on Detroit radio stations; only around a thousand copies of the album were made.
-Subjects covered on Infinite included Eminem, him and his grandma's struggle with raising Hailie Jade Mathers, Eminem's newborn daughter, while on limited funds and his strong desire to become rich.
+Subjects covered on Infinite included Eminem's strong desire to become rich and his struggle with raising his newborn daughter Hailie Jade while on limited funds.
 After the release of Infinite, Eminem's personal struggles and his abuse of drugs and alcohol resulted in a suicide attempt.
 Eminem recalled: "Obviously, I was young and influenced by other artists, and I got a lot of feedback saying that I sounded like AZ.
 Infinite was me trying to figure out how I wanted my rap style to be, how I wanted to sound on the mic and present myself.
 It was a growing stage.
 I felt like Infinite was like the demo that just got pressed up."